Mutagen-Modding/Mutagen/DEVELOPMENT.md

 dotnet build Mutagen.Bethesda.Core/Mutagen.Bethesda.Core.csproj
 ```

+**Note**: Initial builds and full rebuilds can take several minutes due to the large amount of generated code in this project.
+The codebase includes extensive code generation for game record types, which results in large generated files that need to be compiled.
+This is normal - be patient and allow extra time for build operations to complete.

 ### Cleaning the Repository

 If you encounter build errors (e.g., error code 0x00000001), clean the repository: